The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 Or you know, having our burst right inside the party buffs, instead of being delayed by the GCDs you’d use to put up the Surging Tempest.

 ### Carrying Buffs

+_This works best with a very slow GCD, and the images shown here are taken from runs with a 2.50 GCD.
+Your mileage may vary._

 With Inner Release'd Fell Cleaves being less impactful than Primal Rend and Inner Chaos, it may sometimes be worth it to carry these big hitters into a later moment.

 Using Inner Release unlocks Primal Rend for 30 seconds.
 If the fight favors using Inner Release early, but Party buffs are coming up later, you may want to carry that Rend into the buffs.
 A moment like this would be when the fight makes us use Prepull IR openers, but the party buffs still came up at the usual time.